Konvicted: Chart performance

 Konvicted debuted at number two on the Billboard 200 chart, selling over 284,000 copies that week.
 The album was able to stay within the top twenty for 28 consecutive weeks, but eventually started to drop slowly.
 On November 19, 2007, the RIAA certified Konvicted 3× platinum status with 3 million units sold in the United States.
-The album became the second best selling record of the year on the Billboard 200 charts.'
+In 2007, the album became the second best selling record of the year in the U.S., behind Daughtry by Daughtry.